 d.
 Request the cash surrender value from the insurance company; or

 e.
 Sell the policy with the approval of the donor.

 5. Decline in Cash Value.
-If the policy declines in cash value as compared to the previous year, the Vice President for Finance and Administration and the Vice President for Development, Alumni and Community Engagement are hereby authorized to:
+If the policy declines in cash value as compared to the previous year, the Vice President for Finance and Administration and the Vice President for Development and Alumni Relations are hereby authorized to:

 a.
 Roll the policy over to a fully paid up policy if the donor agrees to any required medical evaluation;

 b.
 Request the cash surrender value from the insurance company;

 c.
 Hold the policy until such time the death benefit is realized.

 Donors sometimes make gifts of publicly traded securities.

 The Vice President for Finance and Administration is responsible for managing the University’s investments.
 All gifts of publicly traded securities will be immediately sold and converted into cash to be reinvested according to investment policies in existence at the time of the gift.
 There shall be no speculatively holding periods.
 In those instances where the University’s right to sell the security is restricted by any means whatsoever (such as by the donor, or by the bondholders, for example) and to any extent whatsoever (such as for a defined period of time, for example), the gift will require the approval of the Vice President for Finance and Administration taking into consideration the nature of the gift and the impact on the University.
 When establishing the gift value of any listed security or bond, the value will be the mean between the highest and lowest quoted selling prices on the valuation date.
 The valuation date is the day the University becomes owner.